getodk/docs/odkx-src/getting-started-2-architect.rst

 You could now log onto your server, delete the geotagger table, reset your server, and start collecting geopoints with the new image direction field.

-.. _architect-odk2-next:
+.. _architect-odkx-next:

 Useful Grunt Commands
 -----------------------

 :guilabel:`grunt addtable:tableid` : Will create the required directory structure for an individual table, including the forms directory.

 :guilabel:`grunt xlsx-convert-all` : Takes all `.xlsx` files and converts them into a `formDef.json file`.
 Can be used instead of `XLSX` converter on the app designer.

 :guilabel:`grunt wipe-data` : Allows users to get rid of the default tables/data included with app designer.

 :guilabel:`grunt setup` : Launches the login and sync screen on the connected device.

 :guilabel:`grunt kill all` : Force stops survey, tables and services on the connected device.